beejjorgensen/bhg-website/README.md

 # Bend Hackers Guild Website

 ## TODO
-* Main page
-	* Meetup
-	* Slack
 * Browser cap test
-* Add nav items for Meetup and Slack?
-About?
 * HTTPS on hosting provider using github webhook on push
+* Move common outer page CSS to class (3% margins and all that)